Urbanist & Author

 Leadership – team leading and nurturing: helping communities in problem-solving and planning.

-Research – latest, 2023: journal papers on ‘green urban development’ and the ‘science of town planning’.
+Research – recent journal papers on DFID's 'new urban discourse' and 'urban resilience' (both 2020); ‘green urban development’ and the ‘science of town planning’ (both 2023).

 Global Green Growth Institute colleagues in Uganda.